From figuring out what to wear to packing the outdoor necessities, here’s everything camping newbies should know

 We all want to experience camping at least once in our lives.
-Yes, even if you’re not the outdoors kind of person, glamping could be your cup of tea.
+Yes, even if you’re not the outdoorsy type, glamping could be your cup of tea.
 But that’s an entirely different story.
 For some of us who know nothing about surviving outside urban comforts, it’s going to seem pretty intimidating.
 So we asked our friends and came up with a list of things you need and the best places virgin campers can pitch their tents in.

-Wear shoes specifically made for trekking, not running shoes or sneakers.
+Wear shoes specifically made for hiking, not running shoes or sneakers.
 Running shoes have less traction, are too soft, and offer less protection when hiking.
 Hiking boots are made of tough materials meant for walking on rocky terrain and slick surfaces.
-The most durable ones are made of full-grain leather for really rugged paths and long trips, but you might need to some time to break them in.
+The most durable ones are made of full-grain leather for rugged paths and long trips, but you might need to time to break them in.
 For shorter trips, there’s split-grain or nubuck leather; both are more breathable.
 Split-grain is less water resistant, so nubuck leather is better for water and abrasion.
-It’s usually made to cover your ankle too, so you won’t end up spraining one during a misplaced footing.
+It’s made to cover your ankle too, so you won’t end up spraining one in the even of a misplaced footing.

 When picking out a tent, consider the number of people who’ll be using it and how much personal space you’re going to need.
 Canvas is usually a good choice of material over polyester since it’s more durable and waterproof.
-Also, consider the ventilation of the tent.
-If it doesn’t have enough windows for proper ventilation, then you should probably get a slightly bigger tent instead.
+Also, consider ventilation.
+If it doesn’t have enough openings for proper ventilation, then you should probably get a slightly bigger tent instead.

-When picking a knife, make sure it’s light but durable so that you’ll be comfortable.
-Also, consider the kind of blade it has because cheap blades need to be sharpened regularly and if you’re thinking of using it for hacking sticks, then it has to be durable.
+When picking a knife, make sure it’s light and durable.
+Consider the kind of blade it has because cheap blades need to be sharpened regularly and if you’re thinking of using it for hacking sticks, then it has to be hard-wearing.
 It’s better to find ones that have more than just a knife if you plan on being active or using it more in the future.

 Where to Camp?